Healthy Homes Assessment Waiohiki

 Rental Property Home Assessments Waiohiki

-Property rental areas that are affected by Health Homes Standard.
+Areas of rental properties that are impacted with Healthy Homes Standards.
 Healthy Homes Standard in Waiohiki include each:

 • Bedrooms